Po Lin Monastery

 Tian Tan Buddha, a giant Buddha statue completed in 1993, is an extension of the monastery.

-The Ngong Ping 360, consisting of the Ngong Ping village and a gondola lift running between Tung Chung (東涌) and Ngong Ping (昂坪), was built near to the Po Lin Monastery.
+The Ngong Ping 360, consisting of the Ngong Ping village and a gondola lift running between Tung Chung and Ngong Ping, was built near to the Po Lin Monastery.
 The monastery boasts many prominent architectural structures, such as the Main Shrine Hall of Buddha, the Hall of Bodhisattva Skanda.

 This monastery is also noted for making wooden bracelets that are only sold near the Tian Tan Buddha statue.

 In 1918, three nuns ordained at this monastery established a private nunnery called Chi Chuk Lam (紫竹林) on Lantau's Lower Keung Hill (下羌山).
 The nunnery is dedicated to Guanyin, the Goddess of Mercy.
 There were about 20 jushi and nuns residing there in the 1950s, but now only an elderly abbess remains.